 On your way back to your hotel, you can wander around Pak Klong Talat Flower Market and get yourself some beautiful flowers for your room for only $0.10!

-Day 7: Off to Phi Phi Island!
+Day 6: Traveling from Bangkok to Phi Phi Island!

 Phi Phi Island is an extremely popular destination, for good reason!
 You are surrounded by limestone cliffs, golden sand, warm water, long tail boats lining the shore, and monkeys in the trees!